forktheweb/testrepo/Values.md

 - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
 - Advocating for, or encouraging, any of the above behaviour.

+### No ego
+Don't defend a point to win an argument or double-down on a mistake.
+You are not your work; you don't have to defend your point.
+You do have to search for the right answer with help from others.

 # Efficient

 # Accountable